bonitoo-io/oauth-mock/README.md

 # oauth2-server-mock

-This repository contains a mock [OAuth2](https://oauth.net/2/) Authorization Server with Authorization Code Grant flow and OpenID [UserInfo endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo) intended for testing.
-It always authorizes a pre-configured user.
+This repository contains a mock [OAuth2](https://oauth.net/2/) Authorization Server with Authorization Code Grant flow and OpenID [UserInfo endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo).
+It is primarily intended for testing, it always authorizes a pre-configured user that can be changed at runtime.

 ## Install